ooddle

 Building a Daily Practice

 Hair recovers slowly.
 Visible regrowth takes three to six months after the shedding stops.
 The daily practices that support this are the same ones that support whole-body recovery from stress.
+None of them are dramatic.
+All of them, done consistently, change the trajectory.

 1. Five minutes of slow nasal breathing in the morning to reset your nervous system.